Willie Nelson cancels tour, citing breathing problems

-AUSTIN, Texas — Singer-songwriter Willie Nelson has announced he has canceled his current tour thanks to breathing problems.
+AUSTIN, Texas — Singer-songwriter Willie Nelson has announced he has canceled his current tour due to breathing problems.

 “To my fans, I’m sorry to cancel my tour, but I have a breathing problem that I need to have my doctor check out,” he wrote on Twitter on Wednesday night.
 “I’ll be back.
 Love, Willie.”